shravangopalakrishnan/salesforceAssignments/README.md

 **QUESTION 1:**

-When a contact is created/deleted, make a callout to third paty system https://demo.com and send the contactId.
+When a contact is created/deleted, make a callout to third party system https://demo.com and send the contactId.

 **Files to check:** ContactTrigger, ContactCalloutService, ContactCalloutServiceTest, MockHttpResponse